Hqndler/AssFontCollector/README.md

 - You can launch the script with differents arguments if you want :
 - `--check` will launch the script directly to check mode.<br>
 - `--copy` will launch the script directly to copy mode.<br>
-- `--aio` will copy all the fonts used in each of the ass files within the same folder.<br>
+- `--aio` will copy every fonts used in each of the ass files within the same folder.<br>
 - `--path "<path>"` will scan fonts inside the folder path.
 Useful if the fonts aren't insalled.<br>
 - `-i` / `--input` Alows you to add manualy file or directory as much as you want, only these files will be used.<br>
 - You can also put the script in the path of you're computer to use it anywhere !